Find Grad Schools

 Types of Interior Designer Jobs

-There were about 66,500 jobs for Interior Designer in 2016 (in the United States).
+In the United States, there were 66,500 jobs for Interior Designer in 2016.
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 3,000 new jobs for Interior Designer by 2026.
-Due to new job openings and attrition, there will be an average of 6,500 job openings in this field each year.
+The BLS estimates 6,500 yearly job openings in this field.

 undefined